dmayer/idb/README.md

 Bug reports, feature requests, and contributions are more than welcome!

 ## Command-Line Version
 idb started out as a command line tool which is still accessible through the `cli` branch.
-Find the [getting started](//github.com/dmayer/idb/wiki/CLI-Version:-Getting-Started) guid and some more documentation in the wiki.
+Find the [getting started](//github.com/dmayer/idb/wiki/CLI-Version:-Getting-Started) guide and some more documentation in the wiki.

 ## gidb Features